-After the execution and return of the grant agreement and submission of the required additional information, the State of North Carolina will issue Match Program grant payments to Recipients electronically.
+After the execution and return of the grant agreement and submission of the required additional information, the State of North Carolina will issue Match Program grant payments to Recipients electronically (Note: if this is the first state payment received by the Applicant, payment may be a mailed paper check).
 Payments will be deposited into the checking or savings account of the Recipient's choice.